Hours and Locations of Syringe/Needle Exchange Programs in the Lake Cumberland Area

 - Reflects the Health Department’s duty to stop the spread of infectious diseases required by state law.

-- Is a highly effective public health intervention that stops the spread of Hepatitis B, C, and HIV.
+- Is a highly effective public health intervention that helps stops the spread of Hepatitis B, C, and HIV.

 - Increases likelihood of entering treatment for a substance use disorder.